This article is written by medical professional Dr. Alice Byram, whom you can read more about at the end of the article.

-Now you’re ready to start the step-by-step guide with 6 different routines that will take you from beginner to expert.
+Step-by-step guide with 6 different kegel workout routines that will take you from beginner to expert.

 Sit in a comfortable position (you can do this exercise anywhere).
 Then do: